Kyoto, Japan: What to pack, what to wear, and when to go [2024]

 Waterproof snow boots

-In addition to day-to-day footwear, it's important to bring snow boots.
+In addition to standard shoes, you should bring snow boots.
 For visiting Kyoto (prefecture), we suggest these boots:

 Waterproof jacket that can be used in snow